 The calculation of emissions from site remediation requires testing and monitoring to determine pollutant concentration, which, as described in the following sections, may be used in conjunction with the flow rate to determine air emissions.
-For this reason, there are no emission factors that have been developed which are applicable to the direct emissions of pollutants at remediation sites.
+For this reason, there are no emission factors that have been developed that are applicable to the direct emissions of pollutants at remediation sites.
 However, site remediation often involves a control device, such as a flare, to combust exhaust gas.
 Whenever a combustion source is used, the emissions generated must also be addressed.
-The method for calculation is not addressed here, but in the "External Combustion" section of the Stationary Guide.
-However, emission factors for enclosed flares burning landfill gas may be used for this calculation and are presented here.
-Table 8-1 provides criteria pollutant emission factors while speciated HAP emission factors are given in Table 8-2.
+The method for calculation is not addressed here, but in the "External Combustion" section of the Air Emissions Guide for Air Force Stationary Sources.